What is Bias Tape?

 Checkout the different ways to do bias binding.

 Single bias tape -This is strip of bias cut fabric which is folded in the center and pressed.
-I use this for binding the armholes .
-The edges of the bias tape is stitched to the edge of the garment and turned to the wrong side.
-It is then stitched in the ditch or hand stitched there.
+I use this for binding the armholes.
+The edges of the bias tape are stitched to the edge of the garment and turned to the wrong side.
+It is then stitched into the ditch or hand stitched there.

 Single fold bias tape has both raw edges folded inside.
 It has a single fold running along each long edge of the tape.In general, single fold bias tape is used to finish neckline and armhole edges when the tape will be stitched in place, (RIGHT SIDES together) and then turned to the inside of the garment and stitched in place again.
 The tape never shows on the outside (RIGHT SIDE) of the garment.
 1/2 inch and 1″ are most commonly available in stores.